CLI Reference#

 pgmi ai skill pgmi-sql

-pgmi ai skill pgmi-cli
+pgmi ai skill pgmi-philosophy

 # Load testing patterns